 Does Plastic Persist in the Environment?

-The result: an ocean that is accumulating more and more plastic, and rapidly becoming a plastic soup, spiralling out of control.
-A study (1) conducted in the north Pacific Central gyre in 2001, revealed that microplastics outweighed zooplankton by a ratio of 6:1!
+The result: an ocean that is accumulating more and more plastic, and rapidly becoming a plastic soup, spiraling out of control.
+A study conducted in the North Pacific Central gyre in 2001, revealed that microplastics outweighed zooplankton by a ratio of 6:1!

 What Can You Do?

 - Refuse plastic shopping bags – use reusable shopping bags instead